 Week 9: A Biosocial Perspective to Global Health

-- Arthur Kleinman.
+Arthur Kleinman.
 Four Social Theories for Global Health.
 The Lancet, 2010.
-Project: Global Health Journal Club 2

-Training in New York City involves collaboration with multiple different universities and organizations for the purpose of capacity building.
-Access to the United Nations, Columbia University’s School for International and Public Health, and experts in social entrepreneurship all provide fellows the training and experience necessary to launch their own global health initiatives once they graduate.
+Training in New York City also provides the opportunity to collaborate with multiple different universities and organizations such as the United Nations, Columbia University’s School for International and Public Affairs, and experts in social entrepreneurship.
+These experiences and networks provide fellows the training and experience necessary to launch their own global health initiatives once they graduate, or join our team

-Required components of the fellowship year include leading resident teaching conferences and the interdisciplinary global health journal club, participating on IRB approved research projects with residents and faculty, and completion of an independent academic research project under appropriate mentorship.
+Required components of the fellowship year include leading resident teaching conferences and the interdisciplinary global health journal club, participating on IRB approved research projects with global health faculty, and completion of a mentored academic research project.
 Fellows are also expected to participate in scholarly activities, presentations at national anesthesiology and global health meetings, and Grand Rounds with the Department of Anesthesiology.